maybelinot/yamx/README.md

-# YAMJinX
+# YAMX

-extend your YAML configuration with jinja2 template expressions
+extend your YAML configuration with jinja2 expressions

 ---